collin80/GEVCU6/README.md

 All libraries belong in %USERPROFILE%\Documents\Arduino\libraries (Windows) or ~/Arduino/libraries (Linux/Mac).
 You will need to remove -master or any other postfixes.
 Your library folders should be named as above.

 The canbus is supposed to be terminated on both ends of the bus.
 If you are testing with a DMOC and GEVCU then you've got two devices, each on opposing ends of the bus.
-So, both really should be terminated but for really short canbus lines you will probably get away with terminating just one side.

-If you are using a custom board then add a terminating resistor.

-If you are using the new prototype shield then it should already be terminated.
-The DMOC can be terminated by soldering a 120 ohm resistor between the canbus lines.
-I did this on my DMOC and hid the resistor inside the plug shroud.
+GEVCU hardware is already terminated internally.

 This software is MIT licensed: